dmitrii-badretdinov/caffe_ssd-and-e2x-merged/README.md

 # Description
 This repository shows how to reproduce an error on Linux that appears when rebuilding [E2X][1] as stated in their [repository][3].
-The build was done for Python 3, CPU-only.
+The error was produced on Ubuntu 20.04 for Python 3, CPU-only.
 The `ssd` branch contains an already merged version of the [caffe/ssd][2] branch and the [E2X repository][3] with every merge conflict being resolved in favor of the latter.

 # Steps to reproduce